3rd-Eden/memcached/README.md

 are all internally parsed to the correct format so our consistent hashing scheme can work with it.
 You can either use:

-1. **String**, this only works if you have are running a single server instance of Memcached.
+1. **String**, this only works if you are running a single server instance of Memcached.
 It's as easy a suppling a string in the following format:
    `hostname:port`.
 For example `192.168.0.102:11211` This would tell the client to connect to host `192.168.0.102` on port number `11211`.